 By: Marilyn L. Davis

 Her mother wanted her to be more outgoing and social, but in her opinion, what her mother wanted was for her to become silly.
-When her mother would give her examples of how to behave, she honestly judged the examples of correct behaviors as fake.
+When her mother would give her examples of how to behave, she honestly judged those behaviors as fake.

 Amanda Jenkins giggled.
 Julie Arnette tittered.
 Martha Brown did the unthinkable for her; she guffawed.
 No way was she going to start giggling, tittering or even attempting to guffaw.